 - Downgrades can include or exclude write-offs depending on your insurance setup.

 - To see an example of the math behind downgrades, see PPO Insurance Calculations.

 Downgrade Estimates for an Insurance Plan

 When an insurance plan is set to downgrade estimates:

 - The charted code is still billed to insurance.

 - The procedure's substitution code will be used to estimate the insurance fee.
 If no fee is entered for the substitution code, the fee for the original procedure is used instead.

-- Associate the procedure codes with substitution codes.
 By default, Open Dental associates four composite procedure codes with corresponding amalgam substitution codes.

 - D2391 (composite) = D2140 (substitute amalgam code)